vedph/cadmus_doc/deploy/mqdq.md

 Here you find a procedure for installing MQDQ database for testing in a dockerized Cadmus stack.

+Note: for MQDQ, the Cadmus frontend `docker-compose.yml` file is [here](https://github.com/vedph/cadmus_mqdq_app/blob/master/docker-compose.yml).

 ## Preparation

 1. export the MQDQ database as a Mongodump BSON _folder_, with compressed files.
 Name it `mqdq` just for reference.
-If you have an `.agz` file to start with, this is a compressed BSON dump.
-The easiest way to get the format you need is importing it in Studio3T, and re-exporting it as a BSON folder.
+If you have an `.agz` file to start with, this is a *compressed* BSON dump.
+The easiest way to get the format you need is importing it in Studio3T, and re-exporting it as a *BSON folder*.
 Then you will be able to use that exported folder as the import source.

 2. export the MySql index database as a single SQL file, e.g. using MySql Workbench.